Consultation - Standards and guidance notes

 Providing feedback:

-We understand that training and implementation needs may vary, however we believe this is an appropriate timeframe.
+We understand that training and implementation needs may vary, however we believe this is an appropriate time frame.
 Evaluators will consider reasonable submissions to seek an extension of the grace period for certain sub-elements where appropriate rationale is provided.

 - external site- external sit